our-story-media/ourstory-server/views/static/privacy.md

 # Our Privacy Policy

-Our Story is a tool for creating and sharing video, primarily as part of ongoing research at Newcastle University into participatory video production.
+Indaba is a tool for creating and sharing video, primarily as part of ongoing research at Monash University into participatory video production.
 Your privacy is important to us and we believe you should always know what data we collect from you and the ways in which we use it.
 Our aim is to give you meaningful control and empower you to make the best decisions about the information you share with us.

 ## Key Points

 Here are some key points from the policy, but please read the full document:

-* Our Story is a public service and anything you post is available instantly to anyone around the world.
+* Indaba is a public service and anything you post is available instantly to anyone around the world.
-* Our Story has been developed at Open Lab, Newcastle University as a research project.
-Any information we collect from you will be stored securely in the **EU** and may be subject to processing.
+* Indaba has been developed at Monash University as a research project.
+Any information we collect from you will be stored securely in and out of the **EU** and may be subject to processing.
 We often publish findings based on user activity, these publications will never contain information or data that could be used to identify you as an individual.
-* When you use Our Story, even if you are just browsing through the content, we receive some personal information about you like your IP address and the type of device you are using.
+* When you use Indaba, even if you are just browsing through the content, we receive some personal information about you like your IP address and the type of device you are using.
 When you sign up you may be asked for additional information such as your email address, name and a public profile which we use to keep your account secure and improve the experience for yourself and other users.
 *  If you have any questions about this policy, how we collect or process your personal data or anything else related to our privacy practices, you can contact us at any time.
-* Our Story may share personal data with businesses outside of the EU in order to provide a better service.
-Our Story is hosted on Digital Ocean servers https://www.digitalocean.com/security/gdpr/data-processing-agreement/, uses AWS https://aws.amazon.com/compliance/data-privacy-faq/ for storing data securely and SendGrid https://sendgrid.com/policies/privacy/services-privacy-policy/ to distribute emails.
+* Indaba may share personal data with businesses outside of the EU in order to provide a better service.
+Indaba is hosted on Digital Ocean servers https://www.digitalocean.com/security/gdpr/data-processing-agreement/, uses AWS https://aws.amazon.com/compliance/data-privacy-faq/ for storing data securely and SendGrid https://sendgrid.com/policies/privacy/services-privacy-policy/ to distribute emails.
-* Our Story complies with GDPR and any external services that are not based in the EU comply with the EU-US Privacy Shield Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from the EU and Switzerland.
+* Indaba complies with GDPR and any external services that are not based in the EU comply with the EU-US Privacy Shield Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from the EU and Switzerland.
 For more information about the Privacy Shield generally, and to view the certificates online, please visit https://www.privacyshield.gov.

 ## What and Where we store data

-Data you create (video, metadata) through the Our Story platform is stored securly on EU based servers.
-We use the following external services to provide the full Our Story experience.
+Data you create (video, metadata) through the Indaba platform is stored securly.
+We use the following external services to provide the full Indaba experience.

-- Video and data are stored on AWS and Digital Ocean servers.
+- Video and data are stored on AWS servers.
 - Anonymised logs of interaction with the site are stored with Google Analytics (unless you have opted out using the cookie banner).
-- If you have logged in using Google or Facebook, we store only your account name, email and profile picture in order to credit you appropriatly within the platform.
+- If you have logged in using Google, we store only your account name, email and profile picture in order to credit you appropriatly within the platform.
 - For each video created, we may store the location, time and user account associated with the video along with any other information provided by you through the application (such as self-identifying your location).

 ## What we do with the data